snowdriftcoop/snowdrift/TEXTEDITORS.md

 Now, you can quickly jump to tags with whatever mechanism your text editor uses.

-The setup above generates tags for all Haskell functions defined within our local codebase.
-To tag those from compilation dependencies as well, install [codex](https://github.com/aloiscochard/codex) via `stack install codex` (and see the codex docs for how to use, including a vim-specific setting).
-Otherwise, [Stackage](https://www.stackage.org/lts-5/hoogle) will have documentation on almost all of our dependencies.
+The setup above works for functions defined within our local codebase.
+To add tags for all of the dependencies too, use tag.sh, in dev-tools.
+See it's section in dev-tools/FILES-EXPLAINED.md for more info.

-To also tag functions from Haskell script dependencies, see [definition-lookup-aid/README.md].
-(Note that scripts are not compiled, thus their above exclusion.)
+Otherwise,
-If you happen to have any struggles with Codex, unpack.sh should be a working alternative, provided it's maintained.
+[Stackage](https://www.stackage.org/lts-5/hoogle) will have documentation on almost all of our dependencies.

 ### Atom tag usage and updating